dipanshuagrawal/Basic-programing-with-python/README.md

 # Basic-programing-with-python
-Here we will deal with Python program
+Here we deals with Python program